 Enjoy a Wide Variety of Tours

-If guided tours are your thing, you’re going to love that the Explorer Pass gives you access to more than 35 of them.
+If guided tours are your thing, you’re going to love that this pass gives you access to more than 35 of them.
 That’s a huge number of tours to make available on any pass!
 While tours might not be everyone’s cup of tea, they’re an awesome way to learn about the city from real New Yorkers while meeting other travelers.
 This might be especially attractive to solo travelers.

-Other Benefits of the New York Explorer Pass
+Other Benefits of the Go New York Explorer Pass

 Streamlined entry to busy attractions – When you’re on vacation, you want to maximize your time exploring the city you’re visiting, not waiting in line for tickets.
-With the NYC Explorer Pass, you’ll get streamlined entry to some of the busiest attractions, saving you valuable time in the process.
+With the Go New York Explorer Pass, you’ll get streamlined entry to some of the busiest attractions, saving you valuable time in the process.

 Online or PDF guidebook – This pass also comes with a guidebook that provides info on all the attractions included on the pass.
 The online version is optimized for mobile phones, and – when you have location services turned on – you can see exactly where you are relative to the attractions you want to hit up.
 If you prefer to kick it old school, there’s also a PDF version of the guide you can download and print.

-Additional discounts – In addition to the 82 attractions included on the New York City Explorer Pass, you also get discounts on additional attractions and at certain retailers – including 10% off Central Park carriage rides, 15% off at Bloomingdale’s and Macy’s, and more.
+Additional discounts – In addition to the 90+ attractions included on the Go New York Explorer Pass, you also get discounts on additional attractions and at certain retailers – including 10% off Central Park carriage rides, 15% off at Bloomingdale’s and Macy’s, and more.

-Where the New York City Explorer Pass Falls Short
+Where the Go New York Explorer Pass Falls Short

 Although entry to the Statue of Liberty is included with the pass, entry to the pedestal and crown are not.
 If that’s something you really want to do, you’ll want to plan it out in advance.

-Who Is the New York City Explorer Pass Good For?
+Who Is the Go New York Explorer Pass Good For?

 - Repeat visitors – If you’ve been to NYC before, you might not be on a power-sightseeing mission.
-But, that doesn’t mean there aren’t a few of the 82 attractions you’d like to see or do.
+But, that doesn’t mean there aren’t a few of the more than 90 attractions you’d like to see or do.
 The 3-attraction pass might meet your needs perfectly!

-Who Is the New York Explorer Pass NOT Good For?
+Who Is the Go New York Explorer Pass NOT Good For?